Digitizing historical postcards from the CVTC Permanent Collections & Archives

 Selena is currently the Museum Specialist for Chickaloon Village Traditional Council (CVTC) where she is responsible for the CVTC Tribal Collections and Archives that house the history and cultural expressions of the Ahtna Dene of Nay’dini’aa Na’ Kayax’ (Chickaloon Native Village).
 Selena supports the Tribe’s work in cultural site preservation, cultural tourism, and repatriation.

-As an active member of Museums Alaska, and Past-Chair for the Native American Archives Section and Council Member for the Society of American Archivists, she continues to dedicate her time towards helping to reframe the understanding and practices of cultural heritage ownership, management, and access so that it acknowledges Indigenous identity, lifeways and knowledge systems.
+As an active member of Museums Alaska, and the Native American Archives Section and Council Member for the Society of American Archivists, she continues to dedicate her time towards helping to reframe the understanding and practices of cultural heritage ownership, management, and access so that it acknowledges Indigenous identity, lifeways and knowledge systems.